 The precise value of debt that the Council will take on under the self-financing system will be determined by a data return identifying property numbers that will be submitted by 31 August 2011.
 This may exclude void properties that the Council has resolved will be demolished or disposed of before 31 March 2012.
-A report was taken to the Select Committee for the Environment on 24 January 2011 and a Decision Sheet (DACHS/005/2011) (21 March 2011) authorised as an option the disposal of void properties to Registered Providers (housing associations) or to other organisations or individuals in cases where the anticipated refurbishment costs are in excess of £10,000.
-Discussion has since taken place with Registered Providers and Cabinet is asked to authorise the disposal of up to 30 void properties by 31 March 2012.
+A report was taken to the Select Committee for the Environment on 24 January 2011 and a Decision Sheet (DACHS/005/2011) (21 March 2011) authorised as an option the disposal of void properties to Registered Providers (Housing Associations) or to other organisations or individuals in cases where the anticipated refurbishment costs are in excess of £10,000.
+Discussion has since taken place with Registered Providers and the Cabinet, at it's meeting on 29th June, 2011, authorised the disposal of up to 30 void properties by 31 March 2012.
 As specific properties are identified for disposal, they will be approved via subsequent Decision Sheets.